-Provides resources for study abroad opportunities, international and intercultural programming, global research, international student and scholar services, English language study, International House programs, and related areas.
+Provides resources and support for education abroad opportunities, international and intercultural programming, global research, international student and scholar services, English language study, and related areas.

 The Division of Student Life is charged with improving student life at the University of Tennessee.
 Its various departments encompass many different aspects of university life but all work toward one goal—providing students with an engaging and enlightening atmosphere of living and learning.
-The division is committed to an uncompromising respect for diversity, strong partner-ships with university programs, and support of the university’s academic mission.
+The division is committed to an uncompromising respect for diversity, strong partnerships with university programs, and support of the university’s academic mission.
 The mission of Student Life is to develop student-centered opportunities that contribute to a transformative Volunteer experience.
 These experiences create a climate in which learning, belonging, engagement, inclusivity, and care can thrive.

 The Vice Chancellor for Student Life oversees the departments in the Division of Student Life.
-These units offer programs and services that assist and support students in their life outside the classroom: Center for Career Development, Center for Health Education and Wellness, Center for Leadership and Service, Center for Student Engagement, Family Engagement, Office of the Dean of Students, Office of Sorority and Fraternity Life, the Pride Center, RecSports, Student Conduct & Community Standards, Student Counseling Center, Student Disability Services, Student Government Association, Student Health Center, Center for Care and Resilience, Student Union, and University Housing.
+These units offer programs and services that assist and support students in their life outside the classroom: Center for Health Education and Wellness, Jones Center for Leadership and Service, Center for Student Engagement, Multicultural Student Life, Office of the Dean of Students, Office of Sorority and Fraternity Life, the Pride Center, RecSports, Student Conduct & Community Standards, Student Counseling Center, Student Disability Services, Student Government Association, Student Health Center, Center for Care and Resilience, Student Union, and University Housing.

-The main web page for the Division of Student Life, as well as the page for each area, includes a link for feedback and complaints.
+The website for the Division of Student Life, as well as the page for each area, includes a link for feedback and complaints.
 All feedback is anonymous unless you choose to include your name and contact information.
-If you would like a follow up response, your name and Net ID are required.
+If you would like a follow-up response, your name, and Net ID are required.

 The Office of the Dean of Students provides meaningful experiences for students from enrollment through graduation.
-Programs and services provide support, assist students with making connections, and with successfully navigating through the UT campus community.
+Programs and services provide support, and assist students with making connections, and with successfully navigating through the UT campus community.
 The Office of the Dean of Students oversees the following areas: